Applying for seventh through eleventh grade admission to Palma School is an easy three-step process You will need:

-Students at Palma School come from a wide array of backgrounds and socio-economic strata and the Admissions Committee understands that any one piece of information is not sufficient to render an accurate picture of a student.
+Students at Palma School come from a wide array of backgrounds and socio-economic strata and the Admission Committee understands that any one piece of information is not sufficient to render an accurate picture of a student.
 By weighing multiple sources, we can better ascertain unique strengths, gifts and talents.

 The Director of Admissions is always eager to help should you have a question about the application process.
 Call 831.422.6391 x241 or email rico@palmaschool.org.